 A Kris Kringle or Secret Santa isn’t everyone’s cup of tea, but it is one way to reduce the financial burden of buying a present for all your family and friends.
 You’ll not only reduce stress by not having to think of the perfect gift for everyone, but you’ll also save yourself (and the rest of your family) a bucket load of money in the process.
 Give it a go – it might become your new favourite tradition.

 4. Share the load

 No one wants to spend the whole day in the kitchen on Christmas day.
-When it comes to your Christmas menu, think about having things you can make in advance and ask everyone to bring something along but don’t go making it too extravagant, crayfish for lunch sounds amazing but would some juicy cooked prawns be just as tasty … at half the price?
+When it comes to your Christmas menu, think about having things you can make in advance and ask everyone to bring something along but don’t go making it too extravagant.
+Crayfish for lunch sounds amazing, but wouldn't some juicy cooked prawns be just as tasty… at half the price?

 5. Don’t rely on credit

 Cash really is king but don’t go stashing your money under your mattress just yet.
 It might be obvious but one way to avoid a debt hangover is to tap into your own money to pay for those Christmas purchases.
 If you must pop a couple of things on credit, try to make the most of your credit card’s features.
 If you’re entitled to interest free days, time your purchases to make the most of these and when your bill arrives, do your very best to pay off your balance in full.
 Check with your financial institution to see if you can set up an automatic payment to cover (at least) your minimum repayment every month to avoid any overdue fees.
 Read more about Bank of us credits cards here.